 The continuum theory of Professor Mary Boyce was startling for rivals.
-She argued that the remote region of Yazd was a more applicable focus for the beginnings of Zoroastrianism than the speculations of Western scholars.
-She emphasised oral tradition, and employed a semi-anthropological argument that ancient practices are preserved more closely in non-literate societies than in literate ones.
+She argued that the remote Irani community on the Yazd plain was a more applicable focus for the beginnings of Zoroastrianism than the speculations of Western scholars.
+She emphasised oral tradition, employing a semi-anthropological argument that ancient practices are preserved more closely in non-literate societies than in literate ones.
 She was implying, amongst other things, that the beliefs and practices of contemporary Irani Zoroastrians were relevant for the interpretation of ancient texts such as the Gathas attributed to Zarathushtra.
 She urged that Zoroastrianism had been an oral tradition for about fifteen centuries until the Sassanian priesthood innovated written scriptures.

-The same scholar emphasised the continuity of ritual elements to a marked degree.
-According to Boyce, the traditional Zoroastrian ritual devotions can be traced back to Zarathushtra himself, and thus back into pre-Zoroastrian times.
-She resisted the interpretation that the priesthood had reverted to pagan practices and neglected the purist teaching of the prophet.
+Boyce emphasised the continuity of ritual elements to a marked degree.
+According to her, the traditional Zoroastrian ritual devotions can be traced back to Zarathushtra himself, and thus back into pre-Zoroastrian times.
+She resisted an interpretation that the priesthood had reverted to pagan practices and neglected the purist teaching of the prophet.
 The contested interpretation was associated with Protestant Christianity.
 However, it is possible to question the primacy of ritual elements without the slightest degree of influence from Protestantism, and without necessarily converging directly with any of the exegesis to which Professor Boyce was opposed.

 Did the priests get anything else wrong?
 They were dependent upon legends of the prophet just as contemporary scholars are.
 Those legends are not comprehensive biography any more than are many of the Sufi hagiographies of later Iranian centuries.
-The legends cannot be dismissed, but nor can they be relied upon as an index to basic events, although Professor Boyce frequently tended to do this.
+The legends cannot be dismissed, nor can they be relied upon as an index to basic events.
+Professor Boyce frequently resorted to the legends.
 However, her version of the prophet’s life, in the first volume of her magnum opus, is very sophisticated by comparison with some earlier efforts in the literature.

-Many of the later priests no longer knew the meaning of the texts they recited, and that form of illiteracy is perhaps not the best guide to archaic events.
+Many of the later priests no longer knew the meaning of the texts they recited.
+That form of illiteracy is not the best guide to archaic events.
 Boyce was anxious to uphold the beliefs of the Parsi priests in her sympathy for their religion.
-That resort does not guarantee any direct convergence with the beliefs of the earliest Zoroastrian priests or the prophet Zarathushtra.
+That method does not guarantee any direct convergence with beliefs of the earliest Zoroastrian priests or the prophet Zarathushtra.
 The context and meaning of the Avestan texts known as Gathas is still subject to strong arguments on a number of points.
 Boyce opposed the “entirely novel” ritual interpretation of a learned French duo (Antiquity and Constant Vigour, p.
 64).

-There were three major versions of the Gathas published in translation during the years 1959-91, all by erudite scholars, and each one very different to the others.
-Boyce accused all of these interpreters with the reflection that their “main concerns have been linguistic, and whose interest in Zoroastrianism has been accordingly incidental and limited” (ibid., p.
-63).
-The industrious Humbach translation tended to be approved by a fair number of other Iranists, though Boyce lamented that “he (Humbach) interpreted most of the hymns as being themselves ritual texts, even though they are arranged by metre and have no discernible liturgical pattern” (ibid., p.
-64).
-Cf. H. Humbach, The Gathas of Zarathushtra (2 vols, 1991), which was a new English version of the earlier German translation published in 1959.
-See further my web article Zarathushtra and Zoroastrianism (2009).
+Three major versions of the Gathas were published in translation during the years 1959-91, all by erudite scholars, and each one very different to the others.
+Boyce rejected all of these interpreters with the reflection that their “main concerns have been linguistic, and whose interest in Zoroastrianism has been accordingly incidental and limited” (ibid:63).
+In contrast, the industrious Humbach translation was approved by a fair number of other Iranists.
+Boyce lamented: “He (Humbach) interpreted most of the hymns as being themselves ritual texts, even though they are arranged by metre and have no discernible liturgical pattern” (ibid:64).
+Cf. H. Humbach, The Gathas of Zarathushtra (2 vols, 1991), a new English version of the earlier German translation published in 1959.
+See further Zarathushtra and Zoroastrianism.

-Boyce briefly suggested a mystical orientation in the prophet, though without being too definitive.
+Boyce briefly suggested a mystical orientation in the prophet, without being too definitive.
 That aspect of interpretation was at odds with a prevailing Western conception of the “non-mystical” this-worldly Zarathushtra.
-The latter conception was borrowed and preferred by twentieth century Parsi high priests like Dastur Maneckji Dhalla, an ecclesiastic who obtained a Western academic education in America.
+The latter conception was borrowed and preferred by twentieth century Parsi high priests like Dastur Maneckji Dhalla (1875-1956), an ecclesiastic who obtained a Western academic education in America.
 His History of Zoroastrianism (1938) has been viewed in the light of a Parsi Protestantism.
-He condemned ritual in the reformist manner disliked by Boyce, though he was not venturesome in other aspects of his delivery.
+Dhalla condemned ritual in the reformist manner disliked by Boyce, but was not venturesome in other aspects of his exposition.

-There was no continuation of Zoroastrianism in Friedrich Nietzsche, despite his literary curiosity entitled Thus Spake Zarathustra.
-See further my web item Independent Philosophy (2010).
+There was no continuation of Zoroastrianism in Friedrich Nietzsche, despite his famous literary curiosity entitled Thus Spake Zarathustra.

 18.6 Achaemenian Liberalism and the Kirder-Mani Rivalry

-The name of Kirder has strong associations with the Sassanian empire, which commenced in the third century CE and lasted until the Arab invasion.
+The name of Kirder has strong associations with the Sassanian empire, commencing in the third century CE and lasting until the Arab invasion.
 The high priest Kirder figured in what is surely one of the most evocative confrontations in the history of religion.
 Kirder’s opposition to rival religions included his antipathy for Mani, likewise a third century figure and still very imperfectly known.
-The subsequent Manichaean religion has presented many difficulties for scholarship, and the learned literature on this subject is formidable.
-Professor Boyce tended to side with Kirder against Mani in certain of her expressions, and this seemed rather extreme to me, evoking a contrasting approach from my pen (Minds and Sociocultures Vol. One, pp. 350ff.).
+The subsequent Manichaean religion has presented many difficulties for scholarship; the learned literature on this subject is formidable.
+Professor Boyce tended to side with Kirder against Mani in certain of her expressions.
+This stance seemed unduly partisan to me, evoking a contrasting approach (Shepherd, Minds and Sociocultures Vol. One, 1995, pp. 350ff).
 Mani lost in this conflict, dying in a Sassanian prison, his followers being persecuted.